dclcs/2019-2020-spring-semester/SE-315/labs/lab1/report/report.md

 #### Exercise 2

-After executing `make gdb`, the first label i can see is `arm64_elX_to_el1`, which helps switching the exception level from higher `ELx` to OS kernel's `EL1`.

-After that function exits, the CPU runs in `EL1` privilege level and the very first function called in the kernel is `_start`.
+The very first function running in the kernel is `_start`, which was defined in `./boot/start.S`, in line 12...

 ```
 (gdb) where
 #0  0x0000000000080000 in _start ()
 ```

-Its address appears to be `0x0000000000080000`.
+...and its address appears to be `0x0000000000080000`.

-By analyzing the kernel image `./build/kernel.img`, here's what i got:
+By analyzing the kernel image `./build/kernel.img`, here's what i've got:

 ```
 Symbol table '.symtab' contains 119 entries: